Annotation-free Audio-Visual Segmentation: Introduction

-To train Audio-Visual Segmentation (AVS) models without relying on human annotation, we construct a synthetic dataset by leveraging off-the-shelf image segmentation and audio datasets, as illustrated in Figure~\ref{fig:syn-pipeline}.
+In Figure~\ref{fig:syn-pipeline}, we depict the proposed pipeline to construct a synthetic dataset by leveraging off-the-shelf image segmentation and audio datasets.
 For instance, we can combine an image-mask pair labeled as ``dog'' from the image segmentation dataset LVIS with an audio sample labeled as ``dog barking'' from the audio dataset VGGSound to obtain an (\textit{image, mask, audio}) triplet, which serves as a training sample for the AVS task.
-In this triplet, \textit{image} and \textit{audio} are the model inputs, and \textit{mask} is the supervision for model outputs.
-Compared to the existing human-annotated dataset AVSBench~\cite{zhou2022avs}, this dataset synthesis pipeline inherits annotations from computer vision communities, such as LVIS~\cite{gupta2019lvis}, Open Images~\cite{kuznetsova2020open}, and SAM~\cite{kirillov2023segment}.
-This pipeline requires zero extra annotation and can easily scale up to cover a large number of categories.
-Moreover, we propose a novel architecture for audio-visual segmentation called Audio-aware TRansformer~(\textbf{AuTR}).
-It is a multi-modal transformer that features audio-aware learnable queries, that enable to perform effective cross-modal interaction and locate sounding objects with the guidance of audio information.
+In this triplet, \textit{image} and \textit{audio} are the model's inputs, and \textit{mask} provides supervision for model training.
+Comparing to the existing human-annotated dataset AVSBench~\cite{zhou2022avs}, this dataset synthesis pipeline inherits existing free annotations from computer vision communities, such as LVIS~\cite{gupta2019lvis}, Open Images~\cite{kuznetsova2020open}; and most importantly, it requires zero extra annotation, thus can easily be scaled up to cover a large number of categories.